SAK Comedy Lab: Shows

 SAK's main show is the Duel of Fools.
 This show features two teams of three improvisers, one host/ referee, and a piano player to add music.
 SAK will often feature a different ten p.m. show that offers a format other than the standard Duel of Fools.

 While Duel of Fools runs continuously, the club also rotates other temporary shows through its repertoire.
 These have included the 2007 Rub a Dub Dub, a show in which players dub their lines over health films and silent movies.
 The Lost Comedies of William Shakespeare, directed by David Charles in 2006, was a parody of Shakespeare's work, in which the performers synthesized a five-act play from audience suggestions.
 The show received positive reviews from the Orlando Sentinel.
 The players created a Broadway-style musical in Fourplay: The Improvised Musical, which ran during the summer of 2006.
 Also in 2006 were You Bet Your Asterisk, an improv game show, and SAK Request Live.

-Seasonal shows at SAK include variations on Duel of Fools, such as Love for Fools (Valentines Day), Yule of Fools (Christmas), Midnight Halloween Torture Show, and Mardi Gras SAK Style.
+Seasonal shows at SAK include variations on Duel of Fools, such as Love for Fools (Valentine's Day), Yule of Fools (Christmas), Midnight Halloween Torture Show, and Mardi Gras SAK Style.